MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-windows-quality-update-end-user-exp.md

 ### Typical update experience

-The Windows quality update is published and devices in the Broad ring have a deferral period of nine days.
-Devices wait nine days before downloading the latest quality update.
+The Windows quality update is published and devices in the Broad ring have a deferral period of seven days.
+Devices wait seven days before downloading the latest quality update.

 In the following example, the user: